eugenia1984/english/glossary.md

 - **self-taught** means learning things by yourself, not from a school or teacher.
 It's when you learn something on your own.
 The word **taught** is from teach, which means to give someone knowledge or to show how to do something.
 So, if you are ``self-taught``, you have learned something by yourself.

 - **Seriousl**y is used when you want to show that something is important or true.
 It helps to make what you are saying stronger.
 For example, if you say, ``I seriously love programming``, it means you really love programming a lot.
 Or, if you say, ``Take this project seriously``, it means you think the project is very important and should be treated with care.

+- **Serious**: means showing deep thought, not joking, or focusing intensely on something important.
+For example, ``He is serious about learning English``.
+This shows he is very focused and committed to learning English, not doing it just for fun.

 - **several** is a word used to indicate an unspecified quantity that is more than two but not many.